Real Estate Transactions: What a Notary Public Can (and Can't) Do

 - Mortgage statements

-3. Administer Oaths and Affidavits
+3. Administer Oaths, Affidavits, and Declarations

-- Affidavit of residence
+- Affidavit of residence or principal residence

-- Statutory declarations about property
+- Statutory declarations about a property's use or condition

 - Gift declarations for down payments

-4. Notarize Power of Attorney
+4. Notarize a Power of Attorney

-- Witness POA signing
+- Witness the signing

-- Verify identity of the grantor
+- Verify the identity of the grantor

-- Apply official seal
+- Apply the official notarial seal

 What a Notary Public CANNOT Do